MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 **Workaround**: Deploy DPM as a virtual machine.

 You can enable deduplication for DPM storage when it runs in a Hyper-V virtual machine and stored backup data to VHDs in shared folders on Windows File Servers with data deduplication enabled.
-For more information about this scenario read [Deduplicating DPM storage](~/dpm/deduplicate-dpm-storage.md).
+For more information about this scenario, read [Deduplicating DPM storage](~/dpm/deduplicate-dpm-storage.md).

 ### The Dedup file system can't be protected to a secondary DPM server
 **Issue**: After a dedup file system is protected by a primary DPM server, it can't be protected to a secondary DPM server.